Glenn Stok

 Image by Lukas Bieri.
 Pixabay License.
 Modified.

-That causes them to give up, leading to reduced retention, as I see in the stats reports compared to years ago.
+That causes readers to give up, leading to reduced retention statistics, as I see in the stats reports compared to years ago.
 That caused a significant blow to our earnings and the overall health of the platform.

 The overabundance of ads causes other problems.
 For instance, when I read someone's article on my iPad, the page frequently reloads due to ads using excessive resources.